acarrou/Companion-Computer-Drone/README.md

 ```
 <br/>

-In your linux terminal clone the Dronekit repository using:
+In your Linux terminal, clone the Dronekit repository using:
 <br/>
 ```bash
 git clone https://github.com/dronekit/dronekit-python.git